 Email – the digital battlefield of the 21st century workforce.
 For many people, email is their work.
 And thanks to smart phones, that work now travels with us wherever and whenever we go.

-If you’re like I was a few years ago, you use your email’s inbox as a de facto to-do list.
+If you’re like I was a few years ago, you tend to use your email’s inbox as a de facto to-do list.
 (Or, more likely, a cross between “to-do” and “I don’t know what to-do with this” list.)
-The emails hanging around in my inbox were more random than the Sunday night crowd at a karaoke bar – birthday e-vites sidled up next to department meeting agendas, emails from clients brushed shoulders with confirmations of my most recent purchases on Amazon, and “How’s your life?”s from friends mingled with emails from my husband asking what the plumber said.
+The emails hanging around in my inbox were often more random than the Sunday night crowd at a karaoke bar – birthday evites sidled up next to department meeting reminders, emails from concerned parents brushed shoulders with confirmations of my most recent purchases on Amazon, and “How’s your life?”s from friends mingled with emails from my husband asking what the plumber said.
 All of these emails were important in their own way, and they all hung out in my inbox because I was afraid if I put them elsewhere, I’d lose them.

 I tried flagging the “most important” emails, but then I had so many flags I stopped being able to see them all, so I was back where a started – a motley crew of email to-dos that never grew smaller.

 Then I read a blog post on ZenHabits about processing your inbox to zero.
 Every single day.
 This was fascinating to me… and scary.
 If I didn’t set my eyes on all those to-dos every day, where would they go?

 But before I get too deep into talking about folders (and believe me, I love talking about folders!), let me chat about the idea of processing email.
 Processing just means sorting.
 You go through your inbox and process it.
 You don’t need to respond or do something based on each email, especially not right away.

 I have two hard and fast rules when processing: